edsl/articulos/2017-02-10-usuario_turing_completo.markdown

 archivos, de fallar épicamente y, de vuelta al derecho fundamental, de _ver_ la computadora.

+Borrowed from the subtitle “You May Always Choose None of the Above” of the chapter “Choice” in: Douglas Rushkoff, Program or be Programmed, 2010, p.46

+[^turing-6]: Parafraseado del subtítulo "_You May Always Choose None of the Above_" \[Siempre podés elegir nada de lo anterior\] del capítulo "_Choice_" \[Elección\] [@rushkoff-2010, pp. 46].

 <strong>In other words: the Invisible User is more of an issue than an Invisible Computer.</strong>

 **En otras palabras: la usuaria invisible es un problema mucho más